This document outlines the expectations and basic requirements for State Travelers.

 This method provides reimbursement of actual lodging costs and an allowance for meals based on the U.S. General Services Administration (GSA) Standard Per Diem Rates.
 The College expects Travelers to secure lodging that is equal to or below the maximum GSA per diem rate for the travel destination effective at the time of the travel.

 To determine appropriate rates, Travelers should go to the GSA Website (see Appendix) and using the state, city, and county of the destination and dates of travel, look up the appropriate rates.
-Please note: The rates for New York State are provided in the Appendix as a convenience and are subject to change.
+Please note: The rates for New York State are provided below and in the Appendix as a convenience and are subject to change.

 For each day the Traveler is in overnight status, they are eligible for reimbursement for lodging up to a maximum lodging per diem and a per diem allowance for meals (see Appendix).
 The meal per diem is for dinner the first night and breakfast the following day.
-Please note: The rates for New York State are provided in the Appendix as a convenience and are subject to change.
+Please note: The rates for New York State are provided below and in the Appendix as a convenience and are subject to change.

 Since GSA Meal and Incidental Expense Rates include lunch and since New York State does not pay for lunch, OSC breaks down their rates as follows: